tmhsplb/opiddailydoc/docs/Infrastructure.md

 then caused table Clients to be created in database OPIDDailyDB by executing the Up method of the above migration.
 Notice that the Up method refers to two database columns, ReferralDate and AppearanceDate, which are not in the currently deployed version of table Clients.
 The data migration

-    201907122132153_RemoveToDates.cs
+    201907122132153_RemoveTwoDates.cs

 was used to remove these columns when it was realized they would not be needed.

-The second entity to be added to project OPIDDaily was the class Entities\Visit.cs.
+The second entity to be added to project OPIDDaily was the class `Entities\Visit.cs`.
 This entity was connected to the OPIDDaily data context by the inclusion of the declaration

     public DbSet<Visit> Visits { get; set; }

 on file DataContexts\OpidDailyDB.cs.

-Since table Visits was intended to be related to table Clients in the OPIDDailyDB by a foreign key, the declaration
+Since table **Visits** was intended to be related to table **Clients** in the OPIDDailyDB by a foreign key, the declaration

     public ICollection<Visit> Visits { get; set; }

-was added to class Entities\Client.cs.
+was added to class `Entities\Client.cs`.
 Entity Framework Code First automatically detected this when the "History" migration (described next) was created.

 Running the PowerShell command